DanHodgson12/Sumerata-Designs/README.md

-  Nav Links | Each link takes user to relevant page | Pass Nav Link Hover | Shows underline when hovering over links as expected | Pass Nav Link Active | Shows underline on active page as expected | Pass Nav Toggler | Collapses and exapands with no visible issues | Pass Social Links | Each link opens in a new page | Pass Social Links Hover | Each link's hover effect works without issue | Pass
+  Nav Links | Each link takes user to relevant page | Pass Nav Link Hover | Shows underline when hovering over links as expected | Pass Nav Link Active | Shows underline on active page as expected | Pass Nav Toggler | Collapses and expands with no visible issues | Pass Social Links | Each link opens in a new page | Pass Social Links Hover | Each link's hover effect works without issue | Pass